 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 LightStream Auto Loan Review

-A LightStream auto loan offers few restrictions and low rates starting at 3.49% for customers with strong credit scores (660+).
+A LightStream auto loan offers few restrictions and low rates starting at 5.49% for customers with strong credit scores who enroll in AutoPay.
 All of LightStream’s auto loans are unsecured, which means more flexibility for borrowers.
-The online lender will even beat competitors’ auto loan APRs by 0.10 percentage points, under certain conditions.
-If you’re not satisfied with the experience, LightStream may pay you $100.
+If you’re not satisfied with the experience, the online lender may pay you $100, though conditions apply.